luckakovy/Global-Analysis-of-Coffee-Affordability-Best-Cities-for-Boke-Caffeine-Addicted-Students/README.md

 ## Project overview

 This project analyses coffee affordability across cities worldwide with a student-centred focus.
-We ask three related questions:
+We ask four related questions:
-    (1) How much of a typical resident’s daily income does one cup of coffee consume? (income-based affordability), (2) Is coffee cheap or expensive relative to the local price environment (price-context), and (3) For a fixed student coffee budget, how many days will one cup per day last (Coffee Survival Index)?
+    (1) How much of a typical resident’s daily income does one cup of coffee consume? (income-based affordability), (2) Is coffee cheap or expensive relative to the local price environment (price-context), (3) For a fixed student coffee budget, how many days will one cup per day last (Coffee Survival Index), and (4) What are the most stategic locations for coffee-loving students based on coffee affordability, relative coffee prices, and general price levels?

 To answer these questions we combine cleaned city-level price data (coffee, restaurant and market items) with average monthly net salaries.
 The analysis constructs a simple city–price index, several affordability metrics, and a compact “student score” to rank cities for caffeine-addicted students.
 Data cleaning and initial extraction were performed by the team (see Data section).
 The notebook `analysis.ipynb` reproduces all steps and exports the main tables and figures in the `figures/` folder.